-- Deciding whether or not an Environmental Statement should be re-submitted as a result of a change or modification to an approved development is a decision which is made by the relevant competent, determining authority, which in this case is the Council.
-As there are no statutory provisions or procedures on this subject, it is reasonable that the Council should make the decision on whether or not a new environmental statement is required for this application after consideration of the following two questions. - a) Is the development proposed significantly different that the original environmental statement needs to be revised or added too? - b) Is the environmental effects of the development so significantly different as to invalidate the original environmental statement and consultee responses? - As the answers to both questions, is 'no', it is the unequivocal view of the Council (as the component Authority) that a new or updated Environmental Statement is not required.
+- It is noted that the Council did not request an Environment Impact Assessment as part of the 2005 planning application.
+This development is nevertheless significant in terms of its scale and has the potential to have an impact on the local environment, particularly when it is in such close proximity to the River Tay which is environmentally sensitive.
+Deciding whether or not an Environmental Statement should be submitted as a result of a change or modification to an approved development is a decision which is made by the relevant competent, determining authority, which in this case is the Council.
+As there are no statutory provisions or procedures on this subject, it is reasonable that the Council should make the decision on whether or not a new environmental statement is required after consideration of the following two questions. - a) Is the development proposed significantly different from the original proposal? - b) Is the environmental effect of the development so significantly different as to change its impact on the environment?

+The site has not materially changed in terms of its sites characteristics and nor has the surrounding environs become any more (or less) sensitive to the development which is proposed.
+To this end, the answers to both questions, is 'no' and therefore it is the unequivocal view of the Council (as the component Authority) that an Environmental Statement is not required in this instance.